pyuseon/Udiacity_RL3/README.md

 For code for models and agents, see files `critic.py`,`actor.py` and `agent.py` .
-The training code for this project is in file `Project3_collaboration_competition.ipynd`, and it will be easy to understand if you focus more on the **4.
-Train Model part
+The training code for this project is in file `Tennis.ipynd`, and it will be easy to understand if you focus more on the  **`4.
+Train Model part`.